charlesbaird-dsa/standards-catalogue/source/dsa-draft-standards/apistandardsv3/index.html.md

 -   avoid unpredictable object keys such as those derived from data as this adds friction for clients

--   use consistent grammar case for object keys - choose under_score or CamelCase and be consistent
+-   use consistent grammar case for object keys - choose snake_case or camelCase and be consistent

 ## To represent time and date